mpatt3970/real-time/README.md

   Create a webpage to display real time charts of weather data pushed in by a websocket.
 The websocket will send the available variable options.
 It must allow a user to select variables from available options.
 Then construct charts for those using data as it updates.
 The purpose is to observe large random fluxes that will indicate a sensor is broken.
 Error bars must be shown for the data points.
+There is an emphasis on making this mobile friendly since it will be used in the field.
 The Back End:
 =========
   The back end will be implemented with libwebsockets.
 It will push json from field embedded devices attached to